Flathead Valley Community College promotes excellence in lifelong learning, focusing on student success and community needs.

 - Practical Nursing CAS has been approved by the Montana State Board of Nursing.
 Graduates are eligible to take the National Council Licensure Examination (NCLEX-PN).

-- Registered Nursing ASN has been approved by the Montana State Board of Nursing.
-Graduates are eligible to take the National Council Licensure Examination (NCLEX-RN).
+- Registered Nursing ASN and Practical Nursing CAS programs are fully approved by the Montana State Board of Nursing.

 FVCC is an Accredited Test Facility for the American Welding Society (AWS ATF).

-FVCC is an institutional member of various organizations, including the American Association of Community Colleges, Association of Community College Trustees, Montana Association of Community College Trustees, Mountain States Association of Community Colleges, Association of Student Financial Aid Administrators, Kalispell Chamber of Commerce, Columbia Falls Chamber of Commerce, Bigfork Chamber of Commerce, Whitefish Chamber of Commerce, Lakeside and Somers Chamber of Commerce, Libby Area Chamber of Commerce, and Eureka Chamber of Commerce.
+FVCC is an institutional member of various organizations, including the American Association of Community Colleges, Association of Community College Trustees, Association of Student Financial Aid Administrators, Bigfork Chamber of Commerce, Columbia Falls Chamber of Commerce, Eureka Chamber of Commerce, Evergreen Chamber of Commerce, Kalispell Chamber of Commerce, Lakeside and Somers Chamber of Commerce, Libby Area Chamber of Commerce, Montana Association of Community College Trustees, Mountain States Association of Community Colleges, and Whitefish Chamber of Commerce.

 Lincoln County Campus (LCC)